 Left to right: Swiss Air Force AS.532 Cougar (T-337) and a Heer Dornier UH-1D Iroquois (7?+84) fly in low towards the main viewing location.

-The fast jets scream in low from every direction, seldom was their an opportunity to get a good full frame shot.
-True low level photography of fast jets (with the ground in the background) is virtually impossible.
-However when the come very close it is possible to get shots of the jets dispensing chaff and flares.
+The fast jets scream in at low-level from every direction, seldom was their an opportunity to get a good full-frame shot.
+True low-level photography of fast jets (with the ground in the background) is virtually impossible.
+However when they come very close it is possible to get shots of the jets dispensing chaff and flares.

-Photography of helicopters at low level is very rewarding.
-Frequently firing off flares they appear to come and find you to show off with tight turns around your hill.
-A 300mm lens is required and slow shutter speeds the order of the day.
+The photography of the helicopters at low-level is very rewarding.
+Frequently firing off flares, it appeared that they came to find you to show off their flying skills with tight turns around your hill.
+A 300mm lens is required and slow shutter speeds are the order of the day.
 I tended to shoot at 1/250th as I did not want to bin most of the images due to camera shake.
-When they come too close only 'sky shots' are possible, but still can be worth while.
+When they come too close only 'sky shots' were possible, but these still can be worth while.